PRO-2684/gadgets/uhp/README.md

 4. [BB System (Online Teaching Platform)](https://www.bb.ustc.edu.cn/)
     - Auto clicking login at both main page and the page asking for authentication if you access the site outside the campus network
     - Checking your homework status (Uploaded, Not uploaded, Error)
-        - Allows for ignoring homeworks (Skips checking their status)
+        - Allows for ignoring homework (Skips checking their status)

 5. [Education Administration System](https://jw.ustc.edu.cn)
     - Auto focus on or click login button.